graphile/crystal/packages/graphile-crystal/README.md

   - `variables` must be an object or `null`/`undefined` (which GraphQL requires anyway)
   - None of the above may be a scalar
+  - Do not provide `fieldResolver` (i.e. don't try and override the default field resolver)

 ## Advice